osiota/osiota/README.md

 # Operating System for Internet of Things Applications (osiota)

-*osiota* is a software platform capable of running *distributed IoT applications* written in JavaScript to enable any kind of IoT tasks.
+*Osiota* is a software platform capable of running *distributed IoT applications* written in JavaScript to enable any kind of IoT tasks.

 Its fields of operation include: